Spirit of Georgetown

 People for Others – Fr.
 Pedro Arrupe, S.J., Superior General of the Society of Jesus from 1965 to 1981, employed the phrase “Men for Others” in a notable 1973 presentation in Valencia, Spain.
 Fr.
 Arrupe provocatively challenged the alumni of Jesuit schools and universities to be engaged in the struggle for justice to protect the needs of the most vulnerable.
 Today, this phrase has become more inclusive and its spirit is evidenced in Georgetown’s promotion of community-based learning courses; our local, national and international service projects; justice immersion programs; and over forty student-led service and justice organizations.

 Interreligious Understanding – Reflecting themes from the Second Vatican Council, the 34th General Congregation of the Society of Jesus made a significant commitment to ecumenical and interreligious engagement and understanding.
-As our University community comprises a wide variety of faith traditions, the Office of Campus Ministry supports Roman Catholic, Protestant, Orthodox Christian, Jewish, Muslim and Dharmic chaplaincies, the John Main Center for Meditation and Interreligious Dialogue, a variety of affiliated ministries, and numerous interreligious events and services.
-In addition, the University sponsors the Berkley Center for Religion, Peace, and World Affairs; the Center on Jewish Civilization; the Initiative on Catholic Social Thought and Public Life; the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding; and the Catholic Studies Program.
+This dialogue opens up an understanding of God revealed through different religious traditions, recognizing and celebrating the spiritual and moral values found among these traditions.
+Our Georgetown Office of Campus Ministry supports a rich variety of faith traditions supporting our Catholic, Dharmic, Jewish, Muslim, Orthodox Christian and Protestant Christian chaplaincies, and a variety of affiliated ministries, including the John Main Center for Meditation and Interreligious Dialogue.
+In addition, the University sponsors the Berkley Center for Religion, Peace, and World Affairs; the Center on Jewish Civilization; the Initiative on Catholic Social Thought and Public Life; the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding; the Catholic Studies Program; and the Theological & Religious Studies Doctoral Program in the Department of Theology & Religious Studies.
+As the Second Vatican Council proclaims, we “join hands with others to work toward a world of peace, liberty, social justice, and moral values.”

 Care for Our Common Home – In his landmark 2015 encyclical, Laudato Si, Pope Francis urgently calls for “a new dialogue about how we are shaping the future of our planet.”
 As we strive to protect our common home and promote the common good, we show respect for the Creator and act on the moral imperative to care for the earth and for those most impacted by environmental degradation.
 Georgetown seeks to strengthen our efforts to bring the intellectual, institutional, and spiritual resources of our community to advance environmental sustainability and environmental justice.